Selwyn Huts

 Selwyn Huts, also called Upper Selwyn Huts, is a rural settlement close to the northern shore of Lake Ellesmere / Te Waihora in the Selwyn District of New Zealand.
 Lower Selwyn Huts is a smaller settlement 2.8 km further south.

 The settlement consists of private dwellings on public land, and has existed since 1895.
 Residents pay an annual licensing fee for use of the land.

 Lower Selwyn Huts was affected by flooding in 2021.
+Upper Selwyn Huts was affected by flooding in 2025.